Reviewing Nathan’s Famous (NATH) and The Competition

-Nathan’s Famous (NASDAQ: NATH) is one of 70 publicly-traded companies in the “Eating places” industry, but how does it compare to its peers?
-We will compare Nathan’s Famous to related businesses based on the strength of its institutional ownership, valuation, profitability, earnings, analyst recommendations, dividends and risk.
+Nathan’s Famous (NASDAQ: NATH) is one of 70 publicly-traded companies in the “Eating places” industry, but how does it compare to its competitors?
+We will compare Nathan’s Famous to related companies based on the strength of its profitability, institutional ownership, risk, analyst recommendations, dividends, valuation and earnings.

-Nathan’s Famous pays an annual dividend of $1.40 per share and has a dividend yield of 2.4%.
-Nathan’s Famous pays out 45.3% of its earnings in the form of a dividend.
-As a group, “Eating places” companies pay a dividend yield of 2.1% and pay out 60.0% of their earnings in the form of a dividend.
-Nathan’s Famous is clearly a better dividend stock than its peers, given its higher yield and lower payout ratio.
+42.1% of Nathan’s Famous shares are owned by institutional investors.
+Comparatively, 63.9% of shares of all “Eating places” companies are owned by institutional investors.
+31.4% of Nathan’s Famous shares are owned by insiders.
+Comparatively, 18.3% of shares of all “Eating places” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-42.1% of Nathan’s Famous shares are held by institutional investors.
-Comparatively, 63.9% of shares of all “Eating places” companies are held by institutional investors.
-31.4% of Nathan’s Famous shares are held by company insiders.
-Comparatively, 18.3% of shares of all “Eating places” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+Nathan’s Famous has a beta of 0.43, meaning that its share price is 57% less volatile than the S&P 500.
+Comparatively, Nathan’s Famous’ competitors have a beta of -8.57, meaning that their average share price is 957% less volatile than the S&P 500.

-This table compares Nathan’s Famous and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Nathan’s Famous and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue